-I have learned a LOT about traveling over the past few years, especially what kinds of travel accessories I actually need and will use.
+I have learned a LOT about traveling over the past few years, especially what kinds of travel gifts I actually need and will use.

-Since I'm just one woman, I asked a few of my travel-pro peers to chime in with their must-have travel accessories and came up with this master list.
+Since I'm just one woman, I asked a few of my travel-pro peers to chime in with their must-have travel accessories and came up with this master list of travel gift ideas.
 All of the products below are suggestions made by people who really use them, with over half the items being personally reviewed by myself.

 The best part of this round-up is EVERYTHING comes in under $20 USD.
 Travel can be expensive, but your key travel accessories don't have to be!

-Top 40 Travel Accessories For Women Under $20
+Top 40 Travel Gifts For Women Under $20

 1. Travel Tote Bag